JDIS/jdis-games-2018/clients/java/README.md

 To eat an enemy cell, a cell must almost completely overlap its enemy and be 10% bigger than it.

+There is a maximum of 10 cells per player at any given time during a game.

 #### Attributes
 - `id`: Identifier of the cell